American frontier: Popularizing Western lore

-20th century imagery
+20th-century imagery

+Theodore Roosevelt wrote many books on the west and the frontier, and made frequent reference to it as president.

+From the late 19th century, the railroads promoted tourism in the west, with guided tours of western sites, especially national parks like Yellowstone National Park.

-In the 20th century, both tourists to the West, and avid readers enjoyed the visual imagery of the frontier.
-The Western movies provided the most famous examples, as in the numerous films of John Ford.
+Both tourists to the West, and avid fiction readers enjoyed the visual imagery of the frontier.
+After 1900, Western movies provided the most famous examples, as in the numerous films of John Ford.
 He was especially enamored of Monument Valley.
 Critic Keith Phipps says, "its 5 sqmi have defined what decades of moviegoers think of when they imagine the American West."
 The heroic stories coming out of the building of the transcontinental railroad in the mid-1860s enlivened many dime novels and illustrated many newspapers and magazines with the juxtaposition of the traditional environment with the iron horse of modernity.

 Cowboy images

-The cowboy has for over a century been an iconic American image both in the country and abroad; recognized worldwide and revered by Americans.
+The cowboy has for over a century been an iconic American image both in the country and abroad.

 Heather Cox Richardson argues for a political dimension to the cowboy image:The timing of the cattle industry’s growth meant that cowboy imagery grew to have extraordinary power.
 Entangled in the vicious politics of the postwar years, Democrats, especially those in the old Confederacy, imagined the West as a land untouched by Republican politicians they hated.
 They developed an image of the cowboys as men who worked hard, played hard, lived by a code of honor, protected themselves, and asked nothing of the government.
-In the hands of Democratic newspaper editors, the realities of cowboy life -- the poverty, the danger, the debilitating hours -- became romantic.
+In the hands of Democratic newspaper editors, the realities of cowboy life—the poverty, the danger, the debilitating hours—became romantic.
 Cowboys embodied virtues Democrats believed Republicans were destroying by creating a behemoth government catering to lazy ex-slaves.
 By the 1860s, cattle drives were a feature of the plains landscape, and Democrats had made cowboys a symbol of rugged individual independence, something they insisted Republicans were destroying.

 The most famous popularizers of the image included part-time cowboy and "Rough Rider" President Theodore Roosevelt (1858–1919), a Republican who made "cowboy" internationally synonymous with the brash aggressive American.
 He was followed by trick roper Will Rogers (1879–1935), the leading humorist of the 1920s.

 Roosevelt had conceptualized the herder (cowboy) as a stage of civilization distinct from the sedentary farmer—a theme well expressed in the 1944 Hollywood hit Oklahoma! that highlights the enduring conflict between cowboys and farmers.
 Roosevelt argued that the manhood typified by the cowboy—and outdoor activity and sports generally—was essential if American men were to avoid the softness and rot produced by an easy life in the city.